wszhan/minima/about.md

 ## Weisi Zhan

+**May the code be with you.**

 [Zhan's GitHub](https://github.com/wszhan)

 [Zhan's StackOverflow](https://stackoverflow.com/users/8100760/weisi-zhan)

 [Zhan's LinkedIn](https://www.linkedin.com/in/weisi-zhan-065205a2/)

-This is my tech blog, where I share my knowledge of machine learning, deep learning, data analysis and general programming with the community.
+This is my tech blog, where I share my knowledge of coding.

 Please check **[my résumé]({{ site.baseurl }}{% link resume.md %})** for more information.